Tech-invite3GPPspaceIETF RFCsSIP

 • NF service producer acts as an HTTP client and NF service consumer acts as an HTTP server when NF service producer delivers notifications to NF service consumer.

 As described in TS 23.501, the Subscribe-Notify interaction requires the NF Service Consumer to provide a "notification endpoint" and a "notification correlation ID"; those are also called "callback URI" in the context of the present Technical Specification, and the authority of the "callback URI" is the HTTP endpoint where the notifications shall be delivered by the NF Service Producer.
-As indicated in TS 23.501, the interaction between NF Service Consumer and NF Service Producer may not occur, or may occur via interactions on a different service or API, prior to the notification sent by the NF Service Producer (e.g. for Implicit Subscriptions, or for Default Notifications); in that case, the notification is called "standalone notification", and shall be specified as described in TS 29.501, clause 5.3.7.
+As indicated in TS 23.501, the interaction between NF Service Consumer and NF Service Producer may not occur, or may occur via interactions on a different service or API, prior to the notification sent by the NF Service Producer (e.g. for Implicit Subscriptions, or for Default Notifications); in that case, the notification is called "standalone notification", and shall be specified as described in clause 5.3.7 of TS 29.501.

 For notifications sent in Direct Communication scenarios, if the authority of the callback URI contains an FQDN, the NF Service Producer shall use DNS as resolution mechanism in order to setup the TCP connection with the NF Service Consumer; for notifications sent in Indirect Communication scenarios, see clause 6.10.7.